Skip to content

 eodash instance

-If you have already a catalog endpoint set up (if not see Catalog backend) you can create an eodash instance to point to it.
+If your catalog endpoint is already set up (see Catalog backend if not), you can create an eodash instance to point to it.

-Both examples have their own application areas, so please feel free to explore both.
-As example here let's say you would potentially like to extend the core capabilities available, so using the eodash-instance-template could be a good candidate.
+Both examples serve different needs, so please explore both.
+For example, if you want to extend the core capabilities available, the eodash-instance-template is a good starting point.

-Visit the eodash-instance-template and use the "Use this template" button at the top right to create your own repository.
+Visit the eodash-instance-template and click the "Use this template" button in the top right to create your own repository.

-The only change that in principle needs to be made is to point the instance to your catalog endpoint.
-The configuration file is under /src/main.js.
-There in the stacEndpointsetting add your endpoint and commit the changes to your repository.
+The only change that needs to be made is to point the instance to your catalog endpoint.
+Go to /src/main.js, find the stacEndpointsetting, add your endpoint, and commit the changes to your repository.
 This is the location in the example instance repository.
-If you followed the previous section for setting up your catalog your url should look something like this: https://<organization>.github.io/<repository>/<catalog_name>/catalog.json.
+If you followed the catalog setup, your URL should look like this: https://<organization>.github.io/<repository>/<catalog_name>/catalog.json.

-Once this change is done make sure that github pages are activated for the repository and pointing to the gh-pages branch.
-For example the instance template is deployed the same way and can be reached through https://eodash.github.io/eodash-instance-template/
+After this change is done, enable GitHub Pages for your repository and point it to the gh-pages branch.
+The template is deployed the same way and is available at https://eodash.github.io/eodash-instance-template/

-For your project you should be able to find the url in the deployment section of your github repository and should look like: https://<organization>.github.io/<repository>
+For your own project, you can find the url in the deployment section of your GitHub repository.
+It should look like: https://<organization>.github.io/<repository>

-The same approach can be used for the other template repository.
-The eodash-pages-template uses vitepress as framework in which the eodash web component variant is integrated.
-It also shows how to additionaly be able to create static pages, as well as integrate the storytelling concept all under one static deployment.
+You can follow the same approach with the other template repository.
+The eodash-pages-template uses vitepress as framework, and integrates the eodash web component variant.
+It also shows how to create static pages, and include the storytelling concept within one static deployment.